craftserverbot/elytra-ping/README.md

 ### Advanced API

-Elytra Ping can be customized for advanced usage by using the `SlpProtocol` API, which provides an interface for sending and receiving packets.
+Elytra Ping can be customized for advanced usage through the `SlpProtocol` API, which provides an interface for sending and receiving packets to and from Java Edition servers.

 ```rs
 let addrs = ("mc.hypixel.net".to_string(), 25565);